 All these viewpoints are used to deliver the plot.
 In fact, Erikson never divulges details of the plot and story as an impartial observer – all such details are delivered by the characters in the course of their observations or discourse.
 At times this method can make it very hard to figure out what is going on.
 For the best synopsis of Deadhouse Gates that I’ve found yet, head over to SF Reviews: http://www.sfreviews.net/deadhouse_gates.html

 Deadhouse Gates is a dark and depressing story.
 You won’t find elves, dwarves, and epic quests or coming-of-age stories here.
 What you do find is traveling through dangerous lands, conflict, brutality, and desperation.
 Not only does Erikson have a firm grasp on combat tactics, his descriptions of battle are second to none – blood, gore, horror, confusion – he has captured the atrocity of war perfectly.
 Other authors sugar-coat battles, making them sound clean and noble.
 Erikson pulls no punches in battle scenes, and is to be commended for it.
-War isn’t something noble and sanitary – it’s people in power sending others off to be butchered, maimed, or tortured, often for no more than ego or misguided religious or political beliefs.
-Erikson pulls back the veil of being among the troops and seeing what they see, feeling what they feel, exposing the underbelly of armed combat better than anyone in the business today.
+War isn’t something noble and sanitary – it’s people in power sending others off to be butchered, maimed, or tortured, often for no better reason than ego, to save face, revenge, or misguided religious or political beliefs.
+Erikson pulls back the veil of being among the troops to see what they see, to feel what they feel, exposing the underbelly of armed combat better than anyone in the business today.

 I have heard Erikson’s writing being compared and inspired by Glen Cook’s Black Company.
-Having read all the Black Company books, I can say there is very little they share in common, although some of the banter among soldiers comes close.
-I actually had a laugh-out-loud moment in Deadhouse Gates that reminded me very much of Cook, in enchange between Kulp and some of the soldiers.
-The character of Duiker at times does remind me of Cook’s Croaker, the annalist of the Black Company.
+Having read all the Black Company books, I can say that there is more inspiration than comparison, although some of the banter among soldiers comes close.
+I actually had a laugh-out-loud moment in Deadhouse Gates that reminded me very much of Cook, in an enchange between Kulp and some of the soldiers, and the character of Duiker at times does remind me of Cook’s Croaker, the annalist of the Black Company.
 However, where Cook shows the ability to balance humor, death, straightforward plots, and a fast-paced single viewpoint, Erikson instead chooses the opposite.
-Characters are sympathetic figures, but I never truly identified with them.
-Some of them are truly unlikeable (like Felisin).
-Motivations in many cases are still unclear, but the main characters do seem to have much more depth than those in Gardens of the Moon.
+Characters are sympathetic figures, but I never truly identify with them.
+Some of them are unlikeable (like Felisin).
+Motivations in many cases are still unclear, but the main characters do seem to have much more depth here than those in Gardens of the Moon did.

 The ending is not what one would call happy.
 Some characters that you root for are dispatched; others that are pure evil walk away unscathed.
-Not very satisfying, but perhaps there is more to come in the books that follow.
+Not very satisfying, but it does create a lot of tension as you wonder if the characters you root for are going to survive.
+Perhaps those evil characters will get what’s coming to them in the books that follow.

 Despite its faults, Deadhouse Gates is better than Gardens of the Moon in almost every way.
-It’s not for everyone, but if you can stomach the darkness and brutality, there’s a heck of a story here.
+It’s not for everyone, but if you can stomach the darkness and brutality, there’s a heck of a story here, and I admire and respect Erikson’s viewpoint on war and battle.
 I spent the first one-third of the book in frustration, slogging through tons of information, confused by the multiple viewpoints and obscured plot.
 However, the middle third of the book starts to pick up, and the final third was difficult to put down.
 I plan on reading the next book, Memories of Ice, but I’ll need to do some lighter reading first just to balance the darkness.